UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 While carrying out hyperparameter optimization, we end up trying over many possibilities.

+Since we are repeating cross-validation over and over again, it’s not necessarily unseen data anymore.

+This may produce overly optimistic results.

 If our dataset is small and if our validation set is hit too many times, we suffer from **optimization bias** or **overfitting the validation set**.